When I was in my early twenties, I called my Dad and asked him to have lunch with me.

 “Don’t you want your Mom to come?“

-“Well, Dad, no….
-This time, I want it to be just you and me.“
+“Well, Dad, no…this time I want it to be just you and me.“

 Up to that point, when I would call home, the conversations would always begin like this, ”Hey Pris!” he would gaily exclaim.
 “How are you?
 Let me get your mom.”
-I would hear him put the phone down.
-Trail off to go find my mother.
+I would hear him put the phone down, footsteps trailing off to go find my mother.
 “Betty, Margaret’s on the phone…”.

-He told me something one time, “Your mother needed you more.
+Many years later, my dad explained his distance from me, “Your mother needed you more.
 So I stepped out of the way.”

 Sometimes families are complicated.

-I will never forget.
-Dad was driving the U-Haul to help move my stuff out of the first house I had ever bought.
-But I was getting divorced.
-I was bouncing around in the front seat and had a new friend with me.
-Was chatting it up with a guy I was already involved with and acting as if I didn’t have a care in the world.
-I glanced over at Dad.
+I will never forget my father driving the U-Haul to help move my stuff out of the first house I’d ever bought.
+I’d been married and was getting divorced.
+I was bouncing around in the front seat, chatting it up with a guy I was already involved with and acting as if I didn’t have a care in the world.

 Why do I tell you all of this?

 It was a wonderful moment between us.
 Fortunately, there were many others before he died in 2007.

 It can take years for a relationship to blossom into becoming what it can be, but it’s worth the work.
 It’s worth not settling for what it started out like.

 You may not have a father like mine.
 You may have had an abusive, angry, or controlling father or stepfather.
 Or perhaps your father was not part of your life at all, due to tragedy or absence, in which case you have to mourn the void left where there should have been a loving, supportive man to guide and nurture you.